geofflamrock/stack/README.md

     -v, --version        Prints version information
         --verbose        Show verbose output
         --working-dir    The path to the directory containing the git repository.
-Defaults to the current directory --dry-run        Show what would happen without making any changes -n, --name           The name of the stack to update -f, --force          Force the update of the stack --rebase         Use rebase when updating the stack.
+Defaults to the current directory -n, --name           The name of the stack to update -f, --force          Force the update of the stack --rebase         Use rebase when updating the stack.
 Overrides any setting in Git configuration